By Edward Callaghan, Ph.D.

-In providing treatment to children of this age group we first conduct a thorough evaluation of the child that will include an assessment of the current difficulties, developmental history, level of social functioning, academic progress, and any additional information that may be pertinent to the child’s struggles.
+In providing treatment to children of this age group, whether on-site or via a teletherapy video conference chat, we first conduct a thorough evaluation of the child that will include an assessment of the current difficulties, developmental history, level of social functioning, academic progress, and any additional information that may be pertinent to the child’s struggles.
 If ADHD is identified or if a learning disability is suspected, then our therapist will educate the parents about these disorders and coordinate with school staff to develop a more comprehensive understanding of the child’s difficulties.
 Based upon the results of the assessment we map out a course of treatment aimed at addressing the problem areas.
 If the child shows deficits in interpersonal skills we work to enhance the child’s social skills, communication skills, and problem-solving abilities.
 If the child has difficulties with depression, anxiety, or anger, we work with the child on communicating feelings and needs more effectively and developing better ways to manage stress and frustration.
 If the child is having difficulties with learning or ADHD-related problems, we work collaboratively with the parents and school to find a remedy to the difficulties so that the child is able to function successfully.

 The Integrative Therapy Institute of New Jersey offers psychotherapy on-site in one of our six office locations, as well as TeleTherapy video conference chat though-out New Jersey.
 The Institute has seven offices, our headquarters and satellite office in Metuchen in Middlesex County, our offices in Montclair and Upper Montclair in Essex County, our Red Bank office in Monmouth County, our Skillman/Princeton office serving Somerset and Mercer Counties, and our Sparta office in Sussex County.